thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 To sum up, remember that :

-- The mesh is orthogonal and inhomogenous.
+- The mesh is orthogonal and inhomogeneous.
 - A mesh resolution is used for metal tracks, an other is used for substrate.
-- Each metal edge should be meshed with a inner line at `mres*1/3` and a outer line at `mres*2/3`.
+- Each metal edge should be meshed with an inner line at `mres*1/3` and an outer line at `mres*2/3`.
 This is called the "thirds rule".

 ![oems_mesh](res/oems_mesh.png)

 ---

-The first step after a conversion is to check the produced mesh, as default mesh resolutions are arbitraries.
+The first step after a conversion is to check the produced mesh, as default mesh resolutions are arbitrary.

 There are three resolutions :

-- `highres` : Used for non-orthogolal components such as `MMBEND` and `MRSTUB` that need a tighter mesh.
+- `highres` : Used for non-orthogonal components such as `MMBEND` and `MRSTUB` that need a tighter mesh.
 - `metalres` : Used for other components.
 - `substres` : Used everywhere else.

-All of these resolutions are exprimed as wavelength fractions.
+All of these resolutions are expressed as wavelength fractions.
 You can set the divisors.

 ---